anirudhbhashyam/alpha-clustering/README.md

 # Generate a random set of points in 2D.
 points = np.random.rand(100, 2)
 ac = AlphaComplexND(points)
-# Fit the shape.
+# Fit the complex.
 ac.fit()
-# Predict the shape using some alpha.
+# Predict the complex using some alpha.
 ac.predict(alpha = 0.5)
 # Setup the clustering object.
 clustering = Cluster(ac.get_shape)